Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Get Expandable Status of Softkey Window

 To get the current expandable state of the Softkey service window, call `tzsh_softkey_global_expand_state_get()`.
-The Softkey service window will expandable or inexpandable depend on expandable state:
+The Softkey service window will expand or collapse depending on expandable state:

 ```
    int ret;